Einhorn Center for Community Engagement

 Give

-OUR NETWORK / Faculty and Staff Profile
+OUR NETWORK / Profile

 Jamila Michener

-Associate Professor; Co-Director, Cornell Center for Health Equity, Department of Government
+Associate Professor; Co-Director, Cornell Center for Health Equity

-College of Arts and Sciences, Cornell Brooks School of Public Policy
+Cornell Brooks School of Public Policy | Profile

 Einhorn Center Activities

-Community-Engaged Practice & Innovation Award, 2023
+Community-Engaged Practice & Innovation Awards, 2023

 During Jamila Michener’s years at Cornell, she has demonstrated profound commitment to community engagement in both research and teaching.
 She invests in building long-term relationships with community partners, and her approach centers their perspectives and input.